kdwils/splinter/README.md

 # Splinter

-Simple tool to split or flatten kubernetes yaml resources.
+Simple tool to split or flatten kubernetes manifests.

 It is often the case that I will use `helm template` where certain values are not supported and end up with a single massive manifest which is messy to work with.

-Instead, I would prefer to have multiple yaml files where each resource kind lives in its own file.
+Instead, I would prefer to have multiple smaller manifests separated by resource kind.

 # Usage